Back in 2017, Facebook announced campaign budget optimization. They pitched it as an “easier way to maximize campaign results.”

 By default, the “Lowest Cost” campaign bid strategy will be selected.
 But, you can change that if you’d like.
 Just know that it will apply to all ad sets within this campaign.

 You’ll be able to set a daily or lifetime campaign budget that will be used across ad sets…

 As indicated in the tooltip, a Advertisers have the option of setting a daily or lifetime budget.
 A lifetime budget lets you set a spending limit for the lifetime of an ad set.
 Meta will attempt to evenly spread the amount you spend across the dates that you've selected.
 More means you’ll never exceed that amount during the lifetime of your campaign.

 If you set a daily campaign budget, you may spend more or less than that amount on a daily basis, but it will average out to that daily budget.

 Since you set the budget at the campaign level when using campaign budget optimization, you no longer need to do so at the ad set level…

 However, maybe you want a little more control over how Facebook distributes your budget.
 If so, you can set a daily/lifetime minimum or maximum.

 Buried within “Budget and Schedule” is an optional Ad Set Spend Limits setting, which is off by default.
 Click to edit it.

-If you assign a minimum, Facebook will do what they can to reach it.
+If you assign a minimum, Facebook will do what they can to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More it.
 However, keep in mind that many factors can prevent that from happening.

 Facebook will honor the maximum, however, preventing ad set spend from exceeding an assigned limit on a daily or lifetime basis.